i-love-flamingo/flamingo-commerce-adapter-standalone/Readme.md

   * The module therefore internally uses Repository where products are stored and received from.
 You can choose between
     * A simple "InMemory" version
     * An implementation based on bleve - a go based indexed search implementation ( https://github.com/blevesearch/bleve)
-  * The module requires someone who takes care if indexing new products and categories.
+  * The module requires someone who takes care of indexing new products and categories.
 Therefore, it expects an implementation of an "IndexUpdater"
   * See [Module commercesearch Readme](commercesearch/Readme.md)

 * **csvindexing**
-  * usful addon module for the *commercesearch* module
+  * useful addon module for the *commercesearch* module
   * Provide a "IndexUpdater" that loads products and categories from a CSV file
   * See [Module csvcommerce Readme](csvindexing/Readme.md)